bhoxha21/SE_Project_Phase1_Brus_Hoxha/README.md

 ### e.
 Security Measures:

 Encryption of user data, secure authentication methods, and measures to prevent unauthorized access to user information will be implemented to safeguard user privacy and maintain the integrity of the platform.
+Phase III: Software Design and Modeling
+Deadline: April 1st, 2024, 23:59
+System Architecture:
+User Interface (UI):
+The User Interface (UI) component of ReadWave Explorer has been meticulously crafted using HTML, CSS, and JavaScript, meticulously coded to ensure a seamless and engaging user experience.
+Rather than relying on Wix, the website has been custom-built from scratch, leveraging these technologies to create visually stunning interfaces and intuitive navigation.
+This approach allows for greater flexibility and control over the design and functionality of the platform, tailored specifically to the needs of our users.
+Backend Services (Custom APIs and Functions):
+The backbone of ReadWave Explorer's functionality lies in its custom backend services, developed using PHP and JavaScript.
+These services handle critical tasks such as user authentication, personalized book recommendations, tracking reading progress, and managing community engagement features.
+By leveraging custom APIs and Functions, we ensure efficient data processing, seamless user interactions, and integration with external services, providing a robust and scalable solution for managing user data and system operations.
+Database (Custom Database Management):
+The heart of ReadWave Explorer's data management system is a custom-built database, designed using MySQL and integrated seamlessly into the platform.
+This database stores structured data related to user profiles, personality quiz responses, recommended books, and community interactions.
+Through careful design and optimization, we ensure real-time updates, efficient data retrieval, and seamless integration with other platform components, supporting our growth and enhancing user engagement.
+External APIs and Integrations:
+In addition to our custom-built components, ReadWave Explorer integrates with external APIs and third-party services to enhance its functionality and provide additional features to our users.
+This includes integration with book catalog APIs to expand our book database, social media APIs for sharing recommendations, and third-party services for hosting mini-games.
+These integrations enrich the user experience, providing access to diverse content and fostering engagement within our community.
+Admin Panel (Custom Dashboard):
+Our administrators wield powerful tools through a custom-built Admin Panel, accessible directly from our platform.
+This dashboard empowers them to manage content, monitor user activities, and administer the platform effectively.
+Integrated with our custom backend services, the Admin Panel enables seamless data management, content moderation, and system monitoring, empowering administrators to make informed decisions and drive platform growth.
+Component Diagram:
+Class Diagram
+The User Class now includes additional attributes such as userID, username, email, and preferences, facilitating personalized experiences for our users.
+The Book Class represents individual books with attributes such as bookID, title, author, and genre, enabling efficient organization and retrieval of book data.
+The PersonalityQuestion Class contains attributes for personality quiz questions and options, enriching our user engagement features.
+The Recommendation Class stores personalized recommendations for users, enhancing their exploration of our platform's offerings.
+Relationships between classes are carefully defined to ensure seamless interactions and data management.